ayham-1/ayham.xyz/content/projects/tte-bot.md

     img: "pix/proj/tte-bot.webp"
 ---

-This was for a compitition part of a class I took.
+This was for a competition part of a class I took.